Derrick Pumaren: Magnolia head coach (1986)

-In 1986, the Magnolia/SMB returned to the league in the last conference of the season, Pumaren was appointed as head coach, but placed last in the standings.
+In 1986, the Magnolia/SMB returned to the league in the last conference of the season.
+Pumaren was appointed as head coach, but placed last in the standings.

 La Salle (1986–1991)

 Pumaren became the head coach for the De La Salle Green Archers in the UAAP from 1986 to the early 90s, piloting the team to its first UAAP finals appearance in 1988, and first championship in 1989 and repeating in 1990.
 He also called the shots for the 1991 La Salle team in a controversial UAAP championship game win over FEU in 1991.

 Philippine team (1989)

-Pumaren led the Philippine team (RP-5) into a silver finish against Malaysia in 1989 Kuala Lumpur Southeast Asian Games.
+Pumaren led the Philippine team (RP-5) into a silver finish against Malaysia at the 1989 Kuala Lumpur Southeast Asian Games.

 Triple-V (1991–1992)

-Pumaren led Triple-V Restaurant into three PABL championships.
+Pumaren led Triple-V Restaurant to three PABL championships.

 Pepsi (1990–1994)

 Pumaren was hired by Pepsi Hotshots to replace legendary PBA head coach Ed Ocampo.
-Pumaren led his team to a finals appearance in 1992 PBA Third Conference finals as 7Up Uncolas, but swept by Swift.
+Pumaren led his team to a finals appearance in 1992 PBA Third Conference finals as 7Up Uncolas, but they were swept by Swift.